sanjana12k5/LLM_Powered_Frontend_Code_editor/README.md

 An enterprise-grade, desktop-native code editor and diagnostic IDE featuring **real-time peer collaboration**, **multi-engine AI assistance** with an "Accept/Reject" Git-like diff review flow, **recursive four-tier static code analysis**, and **natural language full-stack autonomous project generation**.

 AI Diagnostic Studio is wrapped in a premium, frameless **Electron** desktop shell with a custom, high-contrast dark theme designed to provide professional developers with an ultra-responsive, beautiful, and integrated web development workstation.

 ---

-## 📸 Interface Preview

-*(You can embed screenshots or GIFs of your studio here)*
-> **Tip:** Showcase the 3-panel workspace, the Socket.io collaboration cursor visualizer, and the Monaco Editor diff system for maximum impact on your GitHub profile!

----